-The Harvard Law School Class of 2016 had a 25th%ile LSAT score of 170.
+The Harvard Law School Class of 2023

 If you have LSAT and GPA numbers in this range, Harvard Law School might be an option for you.

 Of course, the higher both of those numbers are, the better.
-If you have a GPA of 3.96+ and an LSAT score of 176+, then you should be confident of a high chance of getting into Harvard.
+If you have a GPA of 3.95+ and an LSAT score of 175+, then you should be confident of a high chance of getting into Harvard.
 However, because Harvard is so competitive, even applicants with these outstanding numbers would be well advised to apply to at least 5-10 law schools in addition to Harvard.

 Harvard Law had this to say to potential applicants: “Admission decisions are based on the Admission Committee’s experienced judgment applied to individual cases, and many factors are taken into account.
 Each application is given a thorough review, taking account of all available information.
-Because GPA and LSAT scores alone do not fully or adequately summarize information about individuals that is important to admission decisions, these “numbers” often prove poor predictors of admission decisions on individual applications.
+Because GPA and LSAT scores alone do not fully or adequately summarize information about individuals important to admission decisions, these “numbers” often prove poor predictors of admission decisions on individual applications.
 At no point on the GPA or LSAT scales are the chances of admission to Harvard Law School 0 or 100 percent.
 Current 75/25 percentiles for both GPA and LSAT scores can be found on the first-year class profile.”

 That said, numbers are still the best way to predict success, even at Harvard.
-Here, as elsewhere, having an LSAT at the 75th percentile is the best way to be reasonably sure of admission provided your GPA is high enough.
-Looking at data from the last cycle on LawSchoolNumbers.com, it seems that applicants with a 175 were consistently getting in even with GPAs as low as 3.65.
+Here, as elsewhere, having an LSAT at the 75th percentile is the best way to be reasonably sure of admission, provided your GPA is high enough.
+Looking at data from the last cycle on Law School Numbers, it seems that applicants with a 176+ were consistently getting in even with GPAs as low as 3.65.

-If all this seems daunting, it is only what could be expected of one of the most selective and prestigious law schools in the country.
-The Harvard name commands universal respect and probably exceeds Yale Law School in its reputation among lay people, so it is no surprise that they cull from the strongest applicants to law schools in a given year.
+If all this seems daunting, remember that Harvard is one of the country’s most selective and prestigious law schools.
+The Harvard name commands universal respect and probably exceeds Yale Law School in its reputation among laypeople, so it is no surprise that they cull from the strongest applicants to law schools in a given year.